 How Do I Know If CFT Is The Right Treatment For An Adult With Depression?

 When trying to decide if compassion-focused therapy is the right psychotherapy treatment for an adult with depression, it can be helpful to talk to a qualified counsellor or therapist.
 They will be able to assess the individual’s particular needs and goals and provide specialist advice on the best psychotherapy approach.
 After finding out more information about compassion-focused psychotherapy, the adult can then discuss with their care team if this form of psychotherapy is most suitable for their situation.
 It may even be possible for the adult to have a ‘taster session’ with a trained psychotherapist so they can experience what goes on in these sessions firsthand and get an understanding of how they might progress.

 Compassion-focused therapy is an effective form of psychotherapy for adults suffering from depression.
 Through this process, individuals are able to cultivate positive emotions like empathy, acceptance, and self-compassion which can ultimately lead to reduced depressive symptoms over time.
 Additionally, CFT helps individuals develop more adaptive coping strategies for dealing with difficult emotions in the future while also helping them build better relationships with themselves and others by increasing their awareness of how their behavior affects those around them.
 If you are an adult suffering from depression and looking for an effective therapeutic approach then consider trying out compassion-focused therapy today!

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sarah Jackson, BBA, MACP, RP (Qualifying), or one of the other psychotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sarah Jackson, BBA, MACP, RP (Qualifying), or another psychotherapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!